 - Rally the support of other family members

 Organize a family meeting to discuss your loved one’s evolving needs.
 If you have other family members who live close by, maybe they’d be willing to share in the responsibilities on days you are unavailable.
 This is also a great way to fill everyone in on your loved one’s condition(s), as sometimes families don’t readily discuss these difficult but important topics.
-You can even use CareTogether, a free, private online platform, to create a shared calendar for everyone to get on the same page and have visibility to key appointments, etc.

 - Find a professional agency to provide respite care services